xeoron/frenamer/README.md

 Example II.
 =====
-   In the music folder and all its subfolders find the blank spaces after the track number and replace  them with a dot.
+   In the music folder and all its subfolders use a regular expression to find the blank spaces after the track number and replace them with a dot.
 Target only ogg files, and confirm changes before renaming the file.

     	frenamer -c -x -r -e=ogg -d=/var/music/ -f='s/^(\d\d)\s+/$1\./'